wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/physical-input-button/includes/2-flic-app.md

 1. Toggle the switch for I agree to the Terms of Service and then click on **Create Account**.

-1. You need to add an email, name, password and click on **Create Account**.
+1. You need to add an email, name, password, and click on **Create Account**.

 1. The app by default selects HUB, click on **Phone**.